 Today, there will be a quiz.

 Recently, we had an AM antenna array go out of tolerance by a good margin.
-This has been repaired, however, I though I’d post this information and see if anybody could identify the problem and the solution.
-Unfortunately, I don’t have a prizes to give away, however, you can show off your AM engineering prowess.
+This has been repaired, however, I thought I’d post this information and see if anybody could identify the problem and the solution.
+Unfortunately, I don’t have prizes to give away, however, you can show off your AM engineering prowess.

 All of the information is pertinent:

 - The station has two directional arrays (DA-2) using the same towers; the nighttime array is out of tolerance, and the daytime array is not affected and is performing normally.

 - There were no weather events connected with this event; no electrical storms, no major temperature changes, no rain events, no freezing or thawing, etc.

 - The problem happened all at once, one day the array was performing normally, and the next day it was not.

 - Station management reports that some listeners were complaining that they could no longer hear the station.